 We are a biotechnology company focused on the discovery and development of novel small molecule therapeutics for cancer and other serious diseases.
 Utilizing our library of more than four million compounds, we integrate high-throughput processes, medicinal chemistry, bioinformatics, structural biology and early in vivo testing in parallel to characterize thousands of compounds.
 This approach enables us to identify and select from this large pool of compounds those highly qualified drug candidates that meet our stringent list of development criteria.
-Our broad pipeline consists of drug candidates in various stages of development that target cancer, renal disease and various metabolic and cardiovascular disorders.
+Our broad pipeline consists of product candidates in various stages of development that target cancer, renal disease and various metabolic and cardiovascular disorders.
 Most of these product candidates are orally administered small molecules and we believe that they offer advantages over currently available therapies.

-We currently have a total of 17 compounds in clinical and preclinical development.
-We believe that the breadth and quality of our pipeline represents a key strategic asset that diversifies the risk associated with product development and demonstrates the productivity of our drug discovery and development platform.
+We currently have a total of 18 compounds in clinical and preclinical development.
+We believe the breadth and quality of our pipeline represents a key strategic asset that diversifies the risk associated with product development and demonstrates the productivity of our drug discovery and development platform.

 Our business strategy is to become a fully integrated biotechnology company by leveraging our broad pipeline of diverse compounds with first-in-class or best-in-class potential that fulfill unmet medical needs in the treatment of cancer and other serious diseases.
-To execute our strategy we intend to continue to establish strategic alliances with world-class pharmaceutical and biotechnology companies that generate near-term revenues, reduce our risk of product failure and allow us to retain meaningful long-term value.
+To execute our strategy, we intend to continue to establish strategic alliances with world-class pharmaceutical and biotechnology companies that generate near-term revenues, diversify our risk of product failure and allow us to retain meaningful long-term value.

 We have established collaborations with major pharmaceutical and biotechnology companies based on the strength of our technologies and expertise in biology, drug discovery and development that allow us to retain economic participation in compounds and support additional development of our proprietary products.
-Through these collaborations, we obtain license fees, research funding, and the opportunity to receive milestone payments and royalties.
-We have ongoing commercial collaborations with several leading pharmaceutical and biotechnology companies, including GlaxoSmithKline, Bristol-Myers Squibb, Genentech, Wyeth and Sankyo.
+Through these collaborations, we obtain license fees, research funding, and the opportunity to receive milestone payments and royalties from research results and subsequent product development activities.
+We have ongoing commercial collaborations with several leading pharmaceutical and biotechnology companies, including GlaxoSmithKline, Bristol-Myers Squibb, Genentech, Wyeth Pharmaceuticals and Sankyo.
+We expect to continue to use corporate partnering as a strategic tool to cultivate our assets, fund our operations and expand the therapeutic and commercial potential of our pipeline.